The myth says it was the Muses who taught Orpheus the lyre and that he excelled and that even Apollo was taken with his skill.

-The myth says that the happiness of Eurydice and Orpheus came to an end when a snake bit and poisoned one of her feet and she died and descended to Tartarus, the realm of the dead.
+The happiness of Eurydice and Orpheus came to an end when a snake bit and poisoned one of her feet and she died and descended to Tartarus, the realm of the dead.
 He followed her, alive.

 Rainer Maria Rilke, Austrian, 1875 – 1926, Sonnet V of The Sonnets to Orpheus.
 Translated by Willis Barnstone